nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Remove task: `task delete`

-- Command `task delete <index>`
+- Command `task delete <indices>`
-- Removes the indexed task from the list of tasks
+- Removes the indexed task(s) from the list of tasks

 Notes:
-- `index` must be a positive integer and valid
+- Each `index` must be a positive integer which corresponds to an existing task
+- You can delete multiple tasks at once by separating the indices with a space. e.g. `task delete 1 2 3`

 ### Edit task: `task edit`